New Patient Registration:

 Click image to open Catchmean Area tool in new window

-*2 forms of ID required - 1 x photo ID such as a passport or driving license, and 1 x proof of address such as a bank statement or utility bill
+Stage 2 - Bring both forms in to the practice, along with two forms of identification - one photographic such as a driving license or passport and one proof of address such as a recent bank statement or utility bill.

 Guide to GP Services